Weekly Courses and

 information below on Dana

-Start date: January 9, 2014
+Start date: January 8, 2015

 MEDITATION and DHARMA

 first hour is silent meditation.
 The

-second hour is facilitated* Dharma contemplation of selected
+second hour is *facilitated Dharma contemplation of selected Buddhist

 teachings.
 The practice of Dharma contemplation invites us into direct